 Diversity in team composition can help teams come up with more creative and effective solutions.
 Research shows that teams that believe in the value of diversity performed better than teams that do not.
 Homan, A. C., van Knippenberg, D., Van Kleef, G. A., & De Dreu, C. K. W. (2007).
 Bridging faultlines by valuing diversity: Diversity beliefs, information elaboration, and performance in diverse work groups.
 Journal of Applied Psychology, 92, 1189-1199.
 The more diverse a team is in terms of expertise, gender, age, and background, the more ability the group has to avoid the problems of groupthink.
-Surowiecki, J. (2005).
+Surowiecki.
+J. (2005).
 The wisdom of crowds.
 New York: Anchor Books.
-For example, different educational levels for team members were related to more creativity in R&D teams and faster time to market for new products.
+For example, different educational levels for team members were related to more creativity in research and development teams and faster time to market for new products.
 Eisenhardt, K. M., & Tabrizi, B. N. (1995).
 Accelerating adaptive processes: Product innovation in the global computer industry.
-Science Quarterly, 4, 84-110; Shin, S. J., & Zhou, J. (2007).
+Administrative Science Quarterly, 4, 84-110; Shin, S. J., & Zhou, J. (2007).
 When is educational specialization heterogeneity related to creativity in research and development teams?
 Transformational leadership as a moderator.
 Journal of Applied Psychology, 92, 1709-1721.
 Members will be more inclined to make different kinds of mistakes, which means that they'll be able to catch and correct those mistakes.

-Groups and teams are not the same thing.
-Organizations have moved toward the extensive use of teams within organizations.
-The tasks a team is charged with accomplishing affect how they perform.
+Teams, though similar to groups, are different in both scope and composition.
+A team is a particular type of group: a cohesive coalition of people working together to achieve mutual goals.
+In the 21st century, many companies have moved toward the extensive use of teams.
+The task a team is charged with accomplishing affects how they perform.
 In general, task interdependence works well for self-managing teams.
 Team roles consist of task, social, and boundary-spanning roles.
 Different types of teams include task forces, product development teams, cross-functional teams, and top management teams.
-Team leadership and autonomy varies, depending on whether the team is traditionally managed, self-managed, or self-directed.
-Teams are most effective when they comprise members with the right skills for the tasks at hand, are not too large, and contain diversity across team members.
+Team leadership and autonomy varies depending on whether the team is traditionally managed, self-managed, or self-directed.
+Teams are most effective when teams consist of members with the right KSAs for the tasks, are not too large, contain diversity across team members.
+Decisions about where and how to use teams, the leadership of teams, and the structure of teams illustrate the overlap in the design and leading P-O-L-C functions.